RealizingBlockchain/New-Serenity/README.md

 # New-Serenity
 Serenity for everyone

-The Serenity prayer recites for those who seek them, the important teacings of acceptance, understanding, peace, correct action and more.
+The Serenity prayer is recited by those who seek important teachings of acceptance, understanding, peace, correct action and more.
 The value from such teachings is not limited to people of any specific faith, language, culture, sex, nationality, race or other definition.

 Therefore I saw fit to adapt the wonderful teachings of Reinhold Neibuhr in such a way that all people can benefit from them without the need to recite parts that go against their heart.